Kristin Dahl • September 22, 2025

 FAQs

-Q: Do these changes affect clinicians or employees already on H-1B visas?
+Q: Do these changes affect clinicians already on H-1B visas?

 Q: Can current H-1B holders still travel internationally?